 - Four out of five jobs in Halton were in the service-based sector.

 - Over 90 per cent of businesses surveyed in 2013 were still operating in 2014.

 - Most jobs in Halton (70 per cent) provided full-time employment.

 The Employment Survey is a comprehensive, door-to-door business survey that captures employment and land use information.
 The data is collected by face-to-face interviews or telephone conversations conducted between May and September.
 In 2014, over 13,000 businesses in Halton Region participated.

 To learn more about the 2014 Employment Survey Results report, visit halton.ca/employmentsurvey.

 As always, if you have any Regional concerns or comments you would like to share, please feel free to email me at firstname.lastname@example.org.
-You can also find me on Twitter @garycarrhalton or on Facebook.
-To receive further updates on Regional issues, please subscribe to my quarterly e-newsletter, “The Carr Report.”
+You can also find me on Twitter @garycarrhalton or Facebook.
+To receive further updates on Regional issues, please subscribe to my quarterly e-newsletter, “the Carr Report”.